Anorectal Abscess

 Clinical Features

-On examination, there will be a erythematous, fluctuant, tender perianal mass (Fig. 1), which may be discharging pus or have surrounding erythema and induration.
-Deeper abscesses may not have any obvious external signs, however produce severe tenderness on PR examination.
+On examination, there will be a erythematous, fluctuant, tender perianal swelling (Fig. 1), which may be discharging pus or have surrounding erythema and induration.
+Deeper abscesses may not have any obvious external signs, however they may present with severe tenderness on Digital Rectal Examination.

 Fig 2 - A perianal abscess, with overlying skin changes.